iurijw/Iurijw-Apresentation/README.md

 Hey!

-My name is Iuri, im 20 years old and i live in Brazil.
+My name is Iuri, i'm 20 years old and i live in Brazil.

 I'm currently learning Python, because of that i created this Github account to post my evolution.